By Tim Lambert

 George Chapman

 Chapman was born in Poland in 1865 (his real name was Severin Klosowski).
 He moved to London in the 1880s and later married 3 women.
 He poisoned all 3 of them (In 1897, 1901, and 1902).
 Chapman was hanged in 1903.
-Again there is no evidence to link Chapman to Jack the Ripper and the murders he committed are different.
-Jack killed strangers by cutting their throats and then mutilated them.
+Again there is no evidence to link Chapman to the Whitechapel murders.
+The murders he committed were different.
+Jack the Ripper killed strangers by cutting their throats and then mutilating them.
 Chapman married women and then poisoned them.
 Furthermore, at the time of Jack the Ripper Chapman was only 23, which makes him younger than the man eyewitnesses saw.

 David Cohen

 On 7 December 1888, David Cohen was arrested as a lunatic wandering at large.
 He was sent to Whitechapel Workhouse Infirmary and then to an asylum.
 Cohen was violent but he died of natural causes in October 1889.
-There is nothing to link Cohen with Jack the Ripper and he was probably too deranged to have carried out the murders.
-Jack was cunning and he must have been able to act normally when not killing people to avoid suspicion.
+There is nothing to link Cohen with the Whitechapel murders and he was probably too deranged to have carried them out.
+Jack the Ripper was cunning and he must have been able to act normally when not killing people to avoid suspicion.
 Cohen sounds too disorganized to have been Jack the Ripper.

 Montague John Druitt